Agents are selective as to whom they work with and Buyer should be just as selective when choosing an agent.

 - Every market is different and can change overnight.
 Your agent needs to understand and be able to explain the trends in the market, difference in pricing, and availability of homes in the areas you select.
 It is complicating for Buyers that get all their information from the news.
 Sometimes it’s hard to distinguish between National, State, regional and local real estate news.
 Buyers really depend on a good agent for this information and how it affects their offer.

-- An effective agent will have a closely monitored buying system that includes real time searches and a way for you to be in constant contact with the agent.
+- There’s more to buying a home than an internet search.
+An effective agent will have a closely monitored home search system that includes real time searches and a way for you to be in constant contact with the agent.
 The Buyers selected properties are immediately seen by the agent.
 Appointments are made and the buyer can visit them as soon as they hit the market.
 Your personal search of the internet without the guidance of a good agent and randomly calling to see one or two properties is just ineffective in this market.
 You hire a Buyers agent for their expertise.
 Let them guide you!

 Be confident with the purchase agreement and addenda.

-- The purchase agreements and addenda can be complicated.
+- The right agent will take the mystery and fear out of the purchase agreements.
 There are several addenda designed to protect you, and required State and Federally forms.
 In our current market there are some huge decisions to be made as well.
 Your agent must be educated on them to be able to explain them and ensure that you are protected.
 Keep in mind that your real estate agent is not an attorney.
 An agent can not legally tell you how a purchase agreement, addendum or waiving an important contingency in the agreement will affect you.
 Only an attorney can do that.
 They can however, explain the use of the addenda and options, and potential outcomes from how you construct your offer.

 Encourage smart negotiations.

-- Learning negotiation strategies should begin during the first meeting with your agent. the Agent will explain winning strategies and ideas that can put your offer ahead of others.
+- Teaching a Buyer smart negotiation strategies should begin during the first meeting with your agent. the Agent will explain winning strategies and ideas that can put your offer ahead of others.
 They must learn your expectations, find the needs of the Seller, understand the tendencies of the other agent and the nuances of the market.
 These all play in to successful strategies when negotiating.

 The final obligation of a good agent.